wtw-software/AndroidSliderPreference/README.md

 Before you can add a `SliderPreference` to your application, you must first add a library reference:

 1. Clone or download a copy of the library
-2. Import the library into Eclipse: File menu -> Import -> Existing Project into Workspace
+2. Import the library into your IDE.
-3. Open your application's project properties and [add a library reference][ref] to "SliderPreference"
+3. Add it as a module/library project and set your project to depend on it.

 [ref]: https://developer.android.com/tools/projects/projects-eclipse.html#ReferencingLibraryProject